aasensio/SolarnetGranada/README.md

 These repository contains the slides and codes that are part of the lecture.

 ## Slides
 The slides are provided in Powerpoint format.
-The final version will be transformed to pdf.

 ## Codes
 All programs are coded in Python.
 They need the following dependencies so you need to have them